CZ-NIC/mininterface/docs/Config-file.md

 #  a7=[('j', 10.0), ('k', 11), ('l', 12)])
 ```

 The YAML file used.
-(Note the various YAML syntax and the automatic YAML-list to Python-tuple conversion.)
+(Note the varied YAML syntax and the automatic YAML-list to Python-tuple conversion.)

 ```yaml
 {% include-markdown '../tests/complex.yaml' %}